 Abstract

-Tissue engineering is a novel field aimed to utilize biologic mediators to facilitate the tissue regeneration.
-Several recombinant proteins have potential to mediate the induction of bone production.
-However, the high production cost of mammalian cell expression impedes the patient access to this treatment.
-The aim of this study is to produce recombinant protein in plants for inducing dental bone regeneration.
-Human osteopontin protein (hOPN) was produced in Nicotiana benthamiana using a geminiviral vector for transient expression.
+Tissue engineering aims to utilise biologic mediators to facilitate tissue regeneration.
+Several recombinant proteins have potential to mediate induction of bone production, however, the high production cost of mammalian cell expression impedes patient access to such treatments.
+The aim of this study is to produce recombinant human osteopontin (hOPN) in plants for inducing dental bone regeneration.
+The expression host was Nicotiana benthamiana using a geminiviral vector for transient expression.
 OPN expression was confirmed by Western blot and ELISA, and OPN was purified using Ni affinity chromatography.
 Structural analysis indicated that plant-produced hOPN had a structure similar to commercial HEK cell-produced hOPN.
 Biological function of the plant-produced hOPN was also examined.
-Human periodontal ligament stem cells were seeded on OPN-coated surface.
+Human periodontal ligament stem cells were seeded on an OPN-coated surface.
 The results indicated that cells could grow normally on plant-produced hOPN as compared to commercial HEK cell-produced hOPN determined by MTT assay.
-Interestingly, the increase expression of osteogenic differentiation-related genes, including OSX, DMP1, and Wnt3a, was observed by realtime PCR.
+Interestingly, increased expression of osteogenic differentiation-related genes, including OSX, DMP1, and Wnt3a, was observed by realtime PCR.
 These results show the potential of plant-produced OPN to induce osteogenic differentiation of stem cells from periodontal ligament in vitro, and suggest a therapeutic strategy for bone regeneration in the future.

 Keywords: molecular pharming, osteopontin, Nicotiana benthamiana, plant-made pharmaceutical (PMP), dental tissue engineering,